Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 First, as in case $\bbQ_3$ for $n=3$, we can easily exclude shadow $\bbQ=\bbQ_1$, due to Corollary \ref{12wD}.

 Next, let $\bbQ=\bbQ_2$.
 Then $E$ contains at most one $2$-cycle connecting a pair of (opposite) $1$-regular vertices of $\bbQ$.
 Indeed, if it was not the case, then $\bbQ$ is $2$-regular, and hence $Q=Q^\circ$, by Lemma \ref{lem:loops}.
-But then applying \cite[Main Theorem]{AGQT}, we deduce that $\La$ is a weighted surface algebra, which is impossible, since $Q$ is not a triangulation quiver.
+But then applying \cite[Main Theorem]{AGQT}, we deduce that $\La$ is a weighted surface algebra, which is impossible, since $Q$ is not a triangulation quiver (it is not a glueing of blocks I-III).
 Therefore, we have $e\leqslant 1$, and hence $Q^\circ$ has the following form (up to permutation of vertices)

 Observe also that there must be two loops at vertices $1$ and $3$.
 Indeed, all vertices of $\bbQ$ are $1$-regular, so we have identities: $p_1=p_3$ and $p_2=p_4$.
 If $e=1$, i.e. there is a $2$-cycle $2 \leftrightarrows 4$, then we have no loops at vertices $2$ and $4$, due to Lemma \ref{lem:loops}, and $Q$ is a biregular quiver.
 In this case, there are two loops at $1$ and $3$, because otherwise, there exists a $1$-vertex in $Q$ not lying in a block presented in Theorem \ref{bireg1}.
-If $e=0$, that is $Q^\circ=\bbQ$, we must have exaclty two loops at opposite vertices.
+If $e=0$, that is $Q^\circ=\bbQ$, we must have exactly two loops at opposite vertices.
 Indeed, if this is not the case, then there is an arrow $\alpha:i\to j\in Q_1$ with $i^+=\{\alpha\}=j^-$, which contradicts Lemma \ref{lem:3.2}.

 As a result, there are two Gabriel quivers $Q$ with $\bbQ=\bbQ_2$, and these are of the form

 with or without the dotted $2$-cycle, denoted by $Q^{(2)}$ and $Q^{(1)}$, respectively.

 Suppose now that $\bbQ=\bbQ_{3}$.
 Then $E$ has exactly one $2$-cycle connecting an isolated vertex with one of the $1$-regular vertices in a triangle.
 There is at least one, since $Q$ is connected, but no more, because $\bbQ$ has no pairs of $1$-vertices allowed by the rule (R4).